 - SSSI: Site of Special Scientific Interest (ASSI in Northern Ireland).

 Data about the small amount of ancient woodland in Northern Ireland was not available in 2001, but has been added using the report Back on the Map (Woodland Trust, 2007) (not National Statistics).

 Revised estimates for Wales were compiled for Woodland for Wales progress report 2001-05 (2006) (not National Statistics).
-In this edition of Forestry Statistics, they have been used for Wales in place of the estimates from Pryor & Peterken (2001), and the UK totals have been revised accordingly.
+For Forestry Statistics 2009, they have been used for Wales in place of the estimates from Pryor & Peterken (2001), and the UK totals have been revised accordingly.

 The UK Indicators of Sustainable Forestry (indicator B1) published in 2002 used results from a different source: Pryor & Smith (2002).
 This was an updated estimate of ancient woodland area derived by overlaying the 1995-99 National Inventory of Woodland and Trees digital map onto ancient woodland inventories.
 This gave lower figures than those published in Pryor & Peterken (2001).
 At the time, Pryor & Smith (2002) was thought to give the best estimates of ancient woodland area.
 However, further investigation of the discrepancies between the 1995-99 National Inventory of Woodland and Trees and the ancient woodland inventories suggests that some discrepancies are due to differences in spatial registration of woods, and that some areas of ancient woodland are incorrectly omitted from the totals in Pryor & Smith (2002).
 In consequence, the estimates from Pryor & Peterken (2001) are now recommended for use, until better information becomes available.

 The Ancient Woodland Inventory data sets for England and Wales are currently being revised.
 New estimates for Scotland will become available from the Native Woodland Survey of Scotland.